jstEagle/Personal_Blog/posts/Liquidity Pools - The Core of DeFi as we know it.md

   - Blockchain
   - Educational
 ---
 A lot of Decentralized finance (DeFi) protocols or infrastructure can seem very futuristic and most of all **very** complicated.
 On the one hand this is because they are often a fusion of traditional finance principles along with math and computer science.
-But on the other hand, it's also easier to get people to invest into your coin when you call it a *"Algorithmic Stablecoin with Seigniorage-Based Elastic Supply"* instead of *"When price go up, we make more coins.
+But on the other hand, it's also easier to get people to invest into your coin when you call it an *"Algorithmic Stablecoin with Seigniorage-Based Elastic Supply"* instead of *"When price go up, we make more coins.
 When price go down, we destroy more coins."*

 This article is meant to build intuition and build up the understanding to help demystify Automatic Market Makers (AMMs) also known as Liquidity Pools (LPs), the building block of DeFi as we know it.
 To do that we will cover the following:
 - What is a Market Maker?